 • Road test: 2-second shudder at 40–60km/h under light throttle, repeatable on every acceleration.

-• TCU adaption values: shift-pressure compensation maxed out on ratios 3 and 4 — the TCU is trying to compensate for mechanical wear it cannot fix.
+• TCU adaption values: shift-pressure compensation maxed out — the TCU is trying to compensate for mechanical wear it cannot fix.

 Outcome